8 Steps to Moving on After the Death of Spouse

 When all you want to do is wallow, how can you possibly think of moving on with your life?
 Keep reading for helpful steps about moving on after the death of your spouse.

-How death affects relationships?
+How does death affect relationships?

 When you are grieving, you aren’t yourself.
 This affects how death affects relationships with your friends and family.